 - Some customers received defective units.

-2. GermGuardian AC4825 Air Purifier by Guardian Technologies
+4. GermGuardian AC5350 Air Purifier by Guardian Technologies

-- Filtration Technology: HEPA filter, activated carbon, pre-filter, UV-C, Titanium Dioxide.
+- Filtration Technology: HEPA filter, activated carbon, pre-filter, UV-C, germ treatment

-This GermGuardian AC4825 is an impressive air purifier manufactured by Guardian Technologies.
-Besides the triple-filtration system of pre-filter, activated charcoal, and HEPA filter, the air purifier is also equipped with UV-C light and titanium dioxide.
+This GermGuardian AC5350 is an impressive air purifier manufactured by Guardian Technologies.
+Besides the 5-stage-filtration system of pre-filter, activated charcoal, HEPA filter, germ treatment and carbon filter, the air purifier is also equipped with UV-C light.

 Dust mites and other pollutants in the air will be trapped by filter out from the air.
 The UV-C light, which is also known as ultraviolet germicidal irradiation, kills of trapped germs and bacterias.
 Any leftover harmful particles are further decomposed by the titanium dioxide.

-The air purifier works splendidly for a maximum coverage area of 167 sq ft but has been tested to be effective in even larger rooms.
-The AC4825 operates on three different speed.
+The air purifier works splendidly for a maximum coverage area of 234 sq ft but has been tested to be effective in even larger rooms.
+The AC5350 operates with 5 different speeds.
 It is designed for low-noise operation.
 At low speed, you’ll barely realize that it’s even running.

 You’ll want a highly efficient air purifier that cleanses the air in a short period of time.
-The AC4825 circulates the air four times in an hour when it’s placed in a medium-sized room.
+The AC5350 circulates the air four times in an hour when it’s placed in a medium or large-sized room.
 You’ll experience the difference in air quality as it removes odor and allergens from the air.

 - 3-stage filtration system.